expo/expo/docs/versions/unversioned/guides/using-sentry.md

 ### Install and configure Sentry

+- Make sure you're using a new version of Node which supports async/await (Node 7.6+)
-- Install the CLI globally: `npm i sentry-cli-binary --global`
+- Install the Sentry CLI globally: `npm i sentry-cli-binary --global`
 - In your project, install the Expo integration: `npm i sentry-expo --save`
 - Add the following in your app entry file (`main.js` by default).